rlkelly/pandas-sql/README.md

 # pandas-sql

 This attempts to allow users to code in pandas but generate SQL queries.
+To run:
+      python setup.py install

 An example might look like:

     from sql_pandas import SqlDataFrame